Personas¶

 Reading the Results¶

-- The full dialogue between simulator and bot is stored on the response and visible in the response viewer.
+- The full dialogue between simulator and bot is stored on each response and visible in the response viewer.

 - Criterion ratings apply to the entire transcript, not to a single turn.